MicrosoftDocs/azure-video-indexer/azure-video-indexer/detect-textual-logo.md

 ## Prerequisite

-The Azure Video Index account must have (at the very least) the `contributor` role assigned to the resource.
+The Azure Video Index account must have at least the `contributor` role assigned to the resource.

 ## How to use